ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/trace-bitcoin-address-thegem-blog-default.png"
+       alt="A set of nodes each of which is connected to one, sometimes several and occaisionally many others, showing a bitcoin value for each connection.
+Most nodes are clustered around one of several maven nodes, that are connected to many others"
   >
   <figcaption>Figure 0: Illustrative example of a pseudonymous map using the example of Bitcoin transactions.
 Source: [Bitquery](https://bitquery.io/blog/trace-bitcoin-transaction-and-address)</figcaption>
 </figure>